pyopenapi/pyswagger/README.md

   - The way to encode/decode byte is [base64](https://github.com/wordnik/swagger-spec/issues/50).
 - Format of datetime on the wire?
   - should be an ISO8601 string, according to this [issue](https://github.com/wordnik/swagger-spec/issues/95).
+- How **allowMultiple** is handled?
+  - Take type integer as example, you can pass an integer or an array/tuple of integer for this parameter.